Tay Yong Kwang: Dave Teo Ming

+Bala Kuppusamy

+On 3 March 2009, Tay made legal history when he sentenced 48-year-old cleaner, Bala Kuppusamy, to 42 years of imprisonment and 24 strokes of the cane, which was then the longest jail term ever meted out for a sexual crime within Singapore's jurisdiction.
+In sentencing, Tay admonished Bala as a "merciless, marauding monster" who preyed on seven women for purpose of robbery and even sexually assaulted three or four of them, taking place just a few weeks after he was released from prison for similar offences (Bala was convicted of rape and robbery twice in 1987 and 1993 respectively).
+Labelling Bala as a menace to society and "not fit to live freely in society" due to his propensity to violence against females—even after serving a total of 22 years and 8 months imprisonment and receiving 52 cane strokes—and referring his prior antecedents, Tay agreed with the prosecution to impose a lengthy sentence on Bala for the sake of retribution, deterrence and the protection of society.
+He also dismissed Bala's promise to be repentant as "extremely hollow" in view of the aggravating nature of his crimes.

 Downtown East slashing

-Tay Yong Kwang was the judge who heard the case relating to the death of 19-year-old Republic Polytechnic student Darren Ng Wei Jie.
-The student was the victim of a gang-related murder that occurred on 30 October 2010 in Downtwon East, where 12 members of a rival gang attacked Ng and slashed him with knives and choppers and screwdrivers, which led to Darren suffering from a total of 28 knife wounds on his head, neck, chest and limbs, one of which was fatal and caused Darren to bleed to death.
-Seven people were convicted of rioting while the other five people, including the mastermind Stilwell Ong Keat Pin, who were charged with murder, stood trial before Justice Tay Yong Kwang in 2012.
+Tay heard the case relating to the death of 19-year-old Republic Polytechnic student Darren Ng Wei Jie in a gang-related murder that occurred on 30 October 2010 in Downtown East, where 12 members of a rival gang attacked Ng and slashed him with knives and choppers and screwdrivers, which led to Darren suffering from a total of 28 knife wounds on his head, neck, chest and limbs, one of which was fatal and caused Darren to bleed to death.
+Seven people were convicted of rioting while the other five people, including the mastermind Stilwell Ong Keat Pin, were charged with murder and stood trial before Tay in 2012.

 At the trial in July 2012, the murder charges were reduced to culpable homicide and Tay convicted the five people accordingly.
 Tay reserved the sentencing until 8 September, and during the sentencing, the judge reportedly said that it was as heartbreaking for the court as it must have been for the parents watching the proceedings.
 He said in court as he passed the sentences on the five youths, "I can only implore especially on behalf of all parents, young persons in secret societies and street gangs to open their eyes to the tragic truth that violence begets violence and vicious acts only breed more vicious reactions."
-The five people were in the end sentenced to lengthy jail terms ranging from 8 to 12 years and to caning between 10 and 12 strokes of the cane, with the mastermind Stilwell Ong receiving the most severe sentence among all the five youths.
+In the end, the five gang members were sentenced to lengthy jail terms ranging from 8 to 12 years and to caning between 10 and 12 strokes of the cane, with the mastermind Stilwell Ong receiving the most severe sentence among the five.